The Maxson Laboratory

 Hanqian Carlson

 Hanqian Carlson is originally from China and she got her Ph.D. from the University of North Dakota.
 She has lived in Portland for more than 20 years, during which time she has worked as Postdoctoral Scholar or Senior Research Associate at OHSU and Shriners Hospital.
 Her research background is in cancer, protein trafficking, and lncRNA.
 She is very excited to join the Knight Cancer Institute and work in Dr. Maxson’s lab to study myeloid malignancies.
-In the Maxson lab, Dr. Carlson is now working on GFP tagging endogenous human proteins using a Crispr/Cas9 strategy.
+In the Maxson lab, Dr. Carlson is now working on projects centered around understanding and reversing disordered gene expression in myeloid leukemias.

 Picture